mateolopezareal/Crossmint/README.md

 ### Phase 2
 For phase 2, a class Map was created in order to copy the goal map into our map.
-There methods used to create the copy are createCopyofGoalMap and createCopyofGoalMap_v2, which are pretty similar.
-(One runs the whole map cheching each cell what value it is, and the second one runs the whole map for each element).
+The methods used to create the copy are createCopyofGoalMap and createCopyofGoalMap_v2, which are pretty similar.
+(One runs the whole map checking each cell what value it is, and the second one runs the whole map for each element).